-- ☐ This command is used to load a new playlist/schedule.
+- □ This command is used to load a new playlist/schedule.
 When this command is received a check is done to be sure the specified filename actually exists on the media player hard drive.
-If it does not exist, then the error code E12 is returned and playback continues uninterrupted with the previous playlist/schedule. - ☐ If the specified playlist/schedule is found on the hard disk, then playback of the previous playlist/schedule is halted and the new playlist/schedule is loaded. - □ If Auto Play is enabled, the Mantis automatically begins playing the most recently loaded playlist/schedule.
-In this case the new playlist/schedule is loaded via LD.
-However, if "Auto Play" is disabled, playback will NOT automatically start; playback of the playlist/schedule must be started with the play (PL) command or go to WebView > Player Control and click on the Play button of the appropriate channel.
+If it does not exist, then the error code E12 is returned and playback continues uninterrupted with the previous playlist/schedule. - □ If the specified playlist/schedule is found on the hard disk, then playback of the previous playlist/schedule is halted and the new playlist/schedule is loaded. - If "Auto Play" is enabled, playback will automatically start when a new playlist/schedule is loaded via the LD command.
+However, if "Auto Play" is disabled, playback will NOT automatically start; playback of the playlist/ schedule must be started with the play (PL) command.

 '''

 "Tuesday.fpl"LD

 Halts playback and loads the playlist named

 "Tuesday.fpl".

-"Summer1.fsc"LD
+"Summerl.fsc"LD

 Halts playback and loads the schedule named

-"Summer1.fsc"
+"Summerl.fsc"

 '''